thinh105/thinh105/README.md

         + I graduated from Pune University (India) with a Bachelor in Computer Applications degree.

 - 2014 - 2019:
-        + I got several jobs that were NOT in the IT field.
+        + I got several jobs that were NOT in the IT field,
-        + Time passes, but I still feel passionate a lot about programming.
+        + Time passes, and I still feel passionate a lot about programming.

 - Late 2019:
         + I quit my job and re-learned how to code again.